ErpNetDocs/tech/modules/logistics/inventory/inventory-control/reconcile.md

 If the counted number is greater than or equal to the available number, the **Finish** button will be painted in green.

-Tap on it once to generate your reconciliation document.
+Tap on it once to create your reconciliation document.

-This will take you to a separate space with direct access to the document type for this operation.
+This will take you to a separate space with direct link to the document type for this operation.

 ![Reconcile](pictures/reconcile_document.png)